By Sherrema Bower

 Griffin introduced two UM-Flint students from the Design Studio, charged with developing branding for the City’s recycling program and also giving it a name.
 Griffin explained the students will be surveying Flint residents with questions like, “What do you want to see in a recycling program?” and “What [do you think] would get the community to recycle?”
 Having more residents see the value in recycling is an important step in getting them to do so, she said, as well as the benefits of more jobs created when Flint establishes a recycling facility staffed by paid employees.

 In a post-meeting email, Griffin supplied specific information about the levees and wrote that they “were built through a local co-operation assurance partnership between the Army Corps of Engineers and the City of Flint.”
-Griffin said the construction of the levees were probably an indirect result of a Flint flood in spring, 1947.
+She mentioned that the levees went up after a large flood in Flint in the Spring of 1947.
+Later she said she wished to clarify that the levees “may have been constructed ‘indirectly’ due to the flood, but not necessarily because of the flood.”

 POD updates offered